 Through the SEBI ordinance 2014, any pooling of funds under any scheme or arrangement, which is not registered with SEBI, involving a corpus amount of one hundred crore rupees or more shall be deemed to be a collective investment scheme.

-Any scheme or arrangement made or offered by a co-operative society or a society registered under society act.
+- Any scheme or arrangement made or offered by a co-operative society or a society registered under the society act.